Berkanktk/CyberSecurity/README.md

   * `--virtaddr VIRTADDR`  Dump a single _FILE_OBJECT at this virtual address
   * `--physaddr PHYSADDR`  Dump a single _FILE_OBJECT at this physical address

 Remember to append the `--output-dir <directory>` flag to save the output to a directory.
 Or simply redirect the output to a file with `> <filename>`.
+I've written more about Volatility 3 [here](/More/Memory%20Forensics/Readme.md).

 ## Disk imaging
 `TO BE ADDED`